narwhalacademy/zebra-crossing/README.md

   - To be 100% end-to-end encrypted, turn off chat backups on WhatsApp (Settings → Chats → Chat backup) and delete your previous backups (instructions for [iOS](https://www.wikihow.com/Delete-Backups-on-WhatsApp-on-iPhone-or-iPad), [Android](https://faq.whatsapp.com/en/android/30030306)).
   - Turn on security notifications on WhatsApp (Settings → Account → Security).
   - Set up a pin number to prevent your account from being moved without your permission (Settings → Account → Two-Step Verification).

+- Telegram :

+  - Use only the "Secret Chat" function for secure chats (note that this means your messages will not show up in your desktop or web app)
+  - Only allow your contacts to add / find your account
+  - Turn on self-destruct timers for your Secret Chats

+- Check this list of [Secure Messaging Apps](https://www.securemessagingapps.com/) to learn more about security considerations beyond end-to-end encryption and what trade-offs you may be OK with.

 #### Hosting/running a website